Forum-Promotion/help-center/docs/help-guides/follow-and-unfollow.md

 # How to Follow a user on Forum Promotion

-### Step 1: Ensure that you're logged in to your account.
+### Step 1: Ensure that you're logged in to your account

 1. After logging in, locate the user you wish to follow.

-### Step 2: Find the individual you wish to Follow or Unfollow.
+### Step 2: Options for following a user on Forum Promotion

 - **Option 1:** Find the user that you would like to Follow, and **click** on their profile name.
 This will open a small box above their name, and you can **click the follow button**.